 On the other end of the sweetness spectrum, we have milk chocolate, which generally only has a cocoa liquor content of 10%.
 This means that over 90% of a milk chocolate bar is milk, sugar, and cocoa butter.
 While this gives milk chocolate a sweet, creamy taste, it does make it less healthy than dark chocolate.

 Although more people are choosing to eat dark chocolate, milk chocolate is still the clear favorite in the United States, with over half of adult consumers preferring this sweet variety.
+It goes as no surprise that milk chocolate is also much more popular among kinds, meaning there is a spike in milk chocolate Halloween candy.
 In terms of health, this isn’t necessarily a bad thing: milk chocolate can still be good for you.

 Eating too much fat and sugar can negatively impact your health and harm your teeth, but milk chocolate still provides heart-healthy benefits and contains calcium.
 While you should be careful about your chocolate intake, you don’t need to feel guilty about indulging your sweet tooth once in a while.